valterkraemer/mavo-couchdb/README.md

 #### Forbidden even if logged in.

-Reason: The browser is not setting CouchDB/PouchDB's authorization cookie when the browser has a strict cookie policy.
+Reason: The browser is not setting CouchDB's authorization cookie when the browser has a strict cookie policy.